kadena-docs/kadena-docs/docs/coding-projects/gas-station.md

        @doc
        " Provide a guard suitable for controlling a coin account that can \
        \ pay gas via GAS_PAYER mechanics.
 Generally this is accomplished \
-       \ by having GAS_PAYER compose an unparameterized, unmanaged capability \
+       \ by having GAS_PAYER compose a capability without parameters,  \
        \ that is required in this guard.
 Thus, if coin contract is able to \
        \ successfully acquire GAS_PAYER, the composed 'anonymous' cap required \
        \ here will be in scope, and gas buy will succeed."